St$\ddot u$ckelberg-Modified Massive Abelian 3-Form Theory: Constraint Analysis, Conserved Charges and BRST Algebra: Conclusions

 \section{Conclusions}

-In our present investigation, we have taken a D-dimensional St$\ddot u$ckelberg-modified {\it massive} Abelian 3-form theory and proven it to be an example of a {\it massive} model of a gauge theory because of the presence of the first-class constraints on it (cf. Sec.
+In our present investigation, we have taken a D-dimensional St$\ddot u$ckelberg-modified {\it massive} Abelian 3-form theory and proven it to be an example of a massive model of a gauge theory because of the presence of the first-class constraints on it (cf. Sec.
 3).
 The {\it latter} generate the gauge symmetry transformations [cf. Eqs.
-(19), (20)] for the St$\ddot u$ckelberg-modified Lagrangian density (1) where {\it mass} and gauge symmetry co-exist.
-The {\it classical} infinitesimal and continuous gauge symmetry transformations have been elevated to their {\it quantum} counterparts as the (anti-)BRST symmetry transformations [cf. Eqs.
-(9), (7)] which are respected by a coupled (but equivalent) set of Lagrangian densities.
-The existence of the {\it latter} i.e. (anti-)BRST invariant Lagrangian densities [cf. Eqs.
+(4), (21)] for the St$\ddot u$ckelberg-modified Lagrangian density (1) where the mass and gauge symmetry co-exist.
+The {\it classical} infinitesimal, local and continuous gauge symmetry transformations have been elevated to their {\it quantum} counterparts as the (anti-)BRST symmetry transformations [cf. Eqs.
+(9), (7)] which are respected by a set of coupled (but equivalent) Lagrangian densities.
+These {\it latter} set of Lagrangian densities are nothing but the generalizations of the classical St$\ddot u$ckelberg-modified Lagrangian density (1).
+The existence of the coupled (but equivalent) (anti-)BRST invariant Lagrangian densities [cf. Eqs.
 (5), (6)] owe their origin to the existence of the (anti-)BRST invariant Curci-Ferrari restrictions [cf. Eq.
-(22)] which are {\it also} responsible for the absolute anticommutativity property of the (anti-)BRST symmetry transformations [and corresponding conserved (anti-)BRST charges (cf. Sec.
-6)].
+(29)] which are {\it also} responsible for the absolute anticommutativity property of the nilpotent (anti-)BRST transformations and corresponding conserved and nilpotent (anti-)BRST charges (cf. Appendix B).